portothree/dotfiles/hosts/juju/README.md

 ## Overview

-Laptop for work on the go running NixOS
+Laptop for work on the go running NixOS.

 ## Specs